-Single women Looking for a relationship with a guy over 40 in Sydney wont find one until there’s a recession.
+Single women looking for a relationship with a guy over 40 in Sydney wont find one until there’s a recession.

-The most common question women ask me is about relationships; namely where to meet men, how to talk to men, and why haven’t they found the love of their life yet?
+The most common question single women ask me is about relationships; namely where to meet men, how to talk to men, and why haven’t they found the love of their life yet?

 You see, in the Eastern suburbs and lower north shore, amongst the affluent set, no-one has had to struggle for a very long time.
 Sure, there was a bit of a dip in 2007, and yes, a few bankers lost their jobs and had to sell up, but for the vast majority, it’s been perceived windfall after windfall.